core-wg/resource-directory/draft-ietf-core-resource-directory.md

    DNS-SD, as outlined in {{rd-using-dnssd}}.

-For cases where the device is not specifically configured with a way to find a resource directory, the network may want to provide a suitable default.
+For cases where the device is not specifically configured with a way to find an RD, the network may want to provide a suitable default.

 3. If the address configuration of the network is performed via SLAAC,